lfgclub/lfgclub/README.md

 ## Hi there 👋

+# Instructions

+aaaaaa

+# License

+By deploying these contracts on any mainnet or production chain you agree to the LFG Commercial License v1.0 (see LICENSE).

 <!--
 **lfgclub/lfgclub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.